Health Center at Ward & West

 Health insurance is strongly recommended to help defray the costs of services at the Health Center and unexpected illness or injury requiring costly hospital care or diagnostic tests.
 TU offers an excellent 12-month insurance plan that provides coverage for such services at a very reasonable cost and full or partial coverage for most services and drugs provided by the Health Center.

 The plan uses the Health Center as the primary care provider while school is in session and covers services such as specialty referrals, diagnostic tests, surgical procedures and hospital care not available at the Health Center.
 It will cover urgent care and emergency services at other facilities when the Health Center is closed or when the student is away from school.
 Coverage for spouses and children of enrolled students is available.
 Policies can be purchased for the entire year (August 15 through August 14 of the following year) for one term, or for the summer only.

 Information for the Towson-sponsored plan is mailed to all registered students that are U.S. citizens or permanent residents in the summer.
 Online enrollment is available on the Health Center website.
 For additional information, contact the Health Center.

 Mandatory Insurance Policy for International Students

-All international students on F and J visa status are required to have health insurance that meets the university’s minimum standards.
+All international students on F and J visa status are required to have health insurance that meets TU’s minimum standards.
 These students are automatically enrolled in the university-sponsored insurance plan and the cost is billed to their tuition account.
 Students with their own comparable insurance may submit an online waiver application.
 If the waiver is approved, the insurance charge will be refunded.
 NOTE: Waiver deadlines are September 15 (fall term) and February 15 (spring term).
 Waiver applications submitted after the deadline will not be considered and refunds of insurance premiums will not be given.
 Waiver applications must be re-submitted every fall term.
 See the Health Center website for waiver standards and application instructions.